digitaltrails/vdu_controls/README.md

   * Fix size of Lux Dialog scale, adjust for display DPI.
   * Fix size of Solar Elevation chart, adjust for display DPI.
   * Fix Lux brightness adjustment, allow protect-nvam to be disabled.
+  * Don't create model-only config files, they're confusing and likely not used (they can still be created manually).
+  * Fix dbus ddcutil-service detect, only request valid displays.
   * Code refactoring for clarity/brevity.

 * 2.3.0